-A study of German philosophy from Kant to the present combining the features of a survey and an in-depth study of specific philosophers.
+GERM 815 - Seminar in German Thought 3 hours A study of German philosophy from Kant to the present combining the features of a survey and an in-depth study of specific philosophers.

+GERM 825P - Modern German Poetry 3 hours Twentieth century poetry and poets of German-speaking countries.

+GERM 870P - Seminar in German Studies 3 hours The study of literary works and cultural contexts.
+Topic to be selected and announced in schedule of courses.
+May be taken more than once.

-84 A study of German language and culture taught in a German-speaking country; it also requires a research paper to be presented to UNK graduate faculty.
-GERM 899, Independent Studies - German.....1-3 hours Individual studies and research under the guidance of a faculty member.
+A study of German language and culture taught in a German-speaking country; it also requires a research paper to be presented to UNK graduate faculty.

+German-speaking country; it also requires a research paper to be presented to UNK graduate faculty.

+GERM 899 - Independent Studies - German ...
+1-3 hours

+Individual studies and research under the guidance of a faculty member.
 May be taken twice for two separate studies or research in German.

+Offered by Department of History College of Natural and Social Sciences

+HIST Courses

-Offered by Department of History College of Natural and Social Sciences HIST Courses HIST 800, New Perspectives in History ......
-3 hours Recent trends in the field of the instructor's specialty, to assist teachers and to improve teaching.
+HIST 800 - New Perspectives in History 3 hours

+Recent trends in the field of the instructor's specialty, to assist teachers and to improve teaching.
 May be repeated with each new offering.

-A history of those Indians who call the Great Plains their home.
-HIST 806P, History and Film ......
-3 hours This course will look at history through the lens of feature films produced in the United states and abroad.
-Particular emphasis will be placed on how historical representation and interpretation has changed with each generation of film makers.
-The topics of this course will vary depending on the instructor and needs of the students.
+HIST 802P - Age of Alexander the Great......
+3 hours

+This course will focus on the change between the Classical age and the Hellenistic age.
+The course will cover the period from the end of the Peloponnesian war to the Jewish independence of the Maccabees.
+This time period is crucial to Western Civilization since we witness the collapse of the independent Greek city states and the rise of the great national monarchies.

-HIST 809P, The High Middle Ages, 1050-1350....
-3 hours This course examines the cultural, political, economic, and social developments of the High Middle Ages, a period of dramatic and important change in the western world, focusing on the religious reformation of the eleventh century, the twelfth-century renaissance, and the rise of towns and urban commerce, and the growth of centralized governments.
+HIST 809P - The High Middle Ages, 1050-1350..3 hours

+This course examines the cultural, political, economic, and social developments of the High Middle Ages, a period of dramatic and important change in the western world, focusing on the religious reformation of the eleventh century, the twelfth-century renaissance, and the rise of towns and urban commerce, and the growth of centralized governments.